denten-books/plain-text/1-device.md

 meant for the human operator, interested in the functional outcomes of the action.

-Just as the Turing machine is able, in theory, to convert extrinsic signs into intrinsic machine states, it can conversely enact the opposite movement, by representing machine states symbolically.
+Just as Turing machines are able, in theory, to convert extrinsic signs into intrinsic machine states, they can conversely enact the opposite movement, by representing machine states symbolically.
 This remarkable property allows for what Turing calls a class of *universal* machines, distinct from mere single-purpose computers.
 Single purpose Turing machines perform singular